bismarkop/Search-and-Track-App/README.md

 # Search & Track

-Search & Track is a remote job search web application that allows you to both search for jobs, and track the jobs that you apply to.
-This assessment measured my current capability to implement advanced JavaScript tools and features in a practical manner.
+Search & Track is a remote job search web application that allows you to search for jobs and track the jobs that you apply to.
+This web application exhibits advanced JavaScript capabilities such as:
+* Use of a public API
+* DOM manipulation
+* User-friendly interface